-If you want to know more about life on campus, discover these facts, figures and rankings or watch this video on YouTube where international students share their experiences!
+If you want to know more about life on campus, discover these facts, figures and rankings or watch this video on YouTube!

 2.2 Your home at the heart of Europe

 Located in the heart of Belgium and Europe, the city of Antwerp is well known for its major international port, world-famous diamond trade and fashion credentials.
 Antwerp played an important role in the political and cultural history of Belgium and the Netherlands, also known as the Low Countries.